ppy/osu-wiki/news/2025/2025-07-24-4-digit-world-cup-2025-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/14100781">hav</a></p>

-As it stands, we'd lose a big portion of our core roster with BWS involved: ::szedis::{ user=14282987 }, [eniu](https://osu.ppy.sh/users/5472693), ::Asriel::{ user=11308471 }, and most likely ::Kosiarek::{ user=9086565 } as he's been planning on ranking up soon.
+As it stands, we'd lose a big portion of our core roster with BWS involved: ::szedis::{ user=14282987 }, ::eniu::{ user=5472693 }, ::Asriel::{ user=11308471 }, and most likely ::Kosiarek::{ user=9086565 } as he's been planning on ranking up soon.
 It'd be a big loss, but there are a lot of up-and-coming faces in the Polish 4 digit scene to help fill those gaps. ::squarem::{ user=4740837 } is one of the standouts, and I'm sure others will show up in due time, so I believe we'd be able to rebuild pretty well.

 As for how we'd compare to other teams, right now it's hard to say.
 Most of the top contenders would take a big hit and have to rebuild, some nearly from scratch.
 From what I've seen, the United States would get hit the hardest, losing more than half of their current roster, so it'd definitely shake things up and level the playing field a bit.
 Only time will really tell how it all plays out.